Originally published: July 2025 · Last updated: May 2026

-If you’re specifically selling in North Park, see our dedicated Selling Your Home in North Park guide.
+If you are specifically selling in North Park, see our dedicated Selling Your Home in North Park guide.
+For current 92104 home prices, see our North Park home prices page.

 Should You Hire an Agent or Sell on Your Own in San Diego?

 FSBO homes in California typically sell for less than agent-listed homes.
 San Diego’s market moves fast, and buyers working with agents often skip FSBO listings because of the added friction.
-You also take on the legal responsibility for disclosures, contracts, and negotiations – all areas where mistakes can cost you tens of thousands of dollars.
+You also take on the legal responsibility for disclosures, contracts, and negotiations, all areas where mistakes can cost tens of thousands of dollars.

 A local agent who specializes in your neighborhood understands micro-pricing differences between streets, knows which improvements actually affect offers, and has a marketing system that puts your home in front of qualified buyers from day one.